DecentralizedDerivatives/MineableOracle/README.md

     * <b>Token.sol</b> -- contains all the ERC20 token functionallity for the PoWO Token

+    * Proposal functions under OracleVote.sol:
+        * addOracle -- use to propose to add an oracle
+        * removeOracle -- use to propose to remove an oracle
+        * changeDudOracle -- use to propose to switch from PoW to PoS
+        * changeMinQuorum -- use to propose to change the minimum quorum for the vote
+        * changeVoteDuration -- use to propose to change the vote duration for the proposals
+        * changeProposalFee -- use to propose to change the fee for each proposal

-Note: There is no owner for the OracleToken.sol or OracleVote.sol, these are are managed and governed by the POWO token owners.
+Note: There is no owner for the OracleToken.sol or OracleVote.sol, these are are managed and governed by the PoWO token owners.

 ### Instructions for quick start with Truffle Deployment